DDarrow123/Thesis_Code_Challenge/README.md

 In terms of media queries, in the interest of time, I did basic queries to demonstrate my knowledge and use of them.
 Please note that the Services section does need more work but the general idea is there.

+In terms of flaws, I would say that where the green drop down arrow is can be confusing to a user.
+Is the whole image behind it going to drop down as the user clicks the arrow or is it simply supposed to nagivate to another portion of the page?
+Maybe the statment above the arrow could be clearer as well as to where the user will be taken upon clicking.

 I hope you enjoy!